mattermost/mattermost-developer-documentation/site/content/integrate/incoming-webhooks/_index.md

 }
 ```

-An example request displaying additional data in the right-hand side panel, by passing Markdown text into `props` as a `card` object would look like this:
+An example request displaying additional data in the right-hand side panel, by passing Markdown text into the `card` field of the `props` object would look like this:

 ```http
 POST /hooks/xxx-generatedkey-xxx HTTP/1.1